-It’s time to generate the first keyword lists!
+Now it’s time to generate the first keyword lists!
 But first an explanation about the checkboxes above the lists.
 The checkboxes determine what is generated in the underlying list.
-Most of these are checked and are not editable.
+Most of these are checked and not editable.
 However, sometimes you can turn an element on or off.
-For example in the third list you can switch “product facts” on or off.
+For example in the third list you can switch “product facts” off.
 Since a combination of “product facts” “properties” and “products” probably leads to no or low search volume, it is often wise to uncheck this option.

 Now click “Generate Awareness keywords“.
 Three lists with keywords are immediately filled based on all previous input and settings.

 The keywords have been generated.
 What now?
 Most important is to now determine the estimated search volume for the keywords and thus the relevance.
 Once done, you can strategize which keywords you want to be found on through organic search (SEO) or paid search traffic (SEA).
 Normally, the Awareness stage is best suited for SEO.
 You want to lead as many potentially relevant visitors to your website as possible.
 It is often a waste to spend advertising budget on the keywords, as only a limited part of it will ultimately go to a purchase.